-Bob Rivers (born 1956) is a well-known American rock-and-roll radio personality in the Pacific Northwest, as well as a prolific producer of parody songs (most famously parody Christmas songs, which have included such gems as "The Twelve Pains of Christmas", "Wreck the Malls", "There's Another Santa Claus," "Teddy the Red-Nosed Senator", and "Manger 6".)
+Bob Rivers (born July 7, 1956) is a former American rock-and-roll radio personality in the Pacific Northwest, as well as a prolific producer of parody songs (most famously parody Christmas songs, which have included such gems as "The Twelve Pains of Christmas", "Wreck the Malls", "There's Another Santa Claus," "Teddy the Red-Nosed Senator", and "Manger 6").
 His other claim to fame is songs about the Seattle Seahawks football team.

 His work is often misattributed to "Weird Al" Yankovic, despite containing lyrics and themes that Weird Al has said he will not use (such as an entire song about screwing sheep and drug references ("What if god smoked cannabis?").
-He also uses more "classic" rock (like The Beatles and Led Zeppelin) as the basis for his parodies, and uses tribute and cover bands to sing the spoofs (so they sound as close as possible to the song they're spoofing), while Yankovic tends to use Top 40 pop music and sings on all of it.
+Also, Rivers uses Classic Rock (like The Beatles and Led Zeppelin) as the basis for his parodies and employs tribute and cover bands to sing them (so they sound as close as possible to the originals), whereas Yankovic tends to spoof Top 40 pop music and sings on his records himself.

 His music provides examples of:

 - Anti-Christmas Song: Many of his parody Christmas songs.

 - Basement-Dweller: "Asshole Son", parody of "Black Hole Sun" by Soundgarden.

 - Burger Fool: "Minimum Wage", parody of "Bullet with Butterfly Wings" by Smashing Pumpkins.